UserDna95/Python-QuizGames/README.md

 A terminal-based quiz that reads a list of multiple-choice questions from a text file into a Python list

 Project 2:
-A terminal-based quiz using classes (OOB)
+A terminal-based quiz using classes

 Project 3:
-A GUI-based quiz with a timer

-Project 4:
-A GUI-based quiz with a timer that uses dataclasses
+A GUI-based quiz with a timer and data classes